morbargig/InstaFollow/README.md

     - [ ] Credit card payment
     - [X] Send direct messages
     - [ ] Design App for self use
-    - [X] connect to MongoDB Database 🍃
+    - [X] Connect to MongoDB Database 🍃
     - [X] Get posts by location and hashtags
     - [X] Follow like and comment users posts
     - [ ] Target Audience by Machine Learning 🎯